-COVID-19, the onsite workforce and forced closures.
+The onsite workforce and forced COVID-19 workplace closures.
 80% of our province relies on small and medium sized businesses (SMB’s) for employment.
 A large portion of these businesses operate where they are dependent on their workforce physically coming into work.
 (Restaurants, light manufacturing, warehousing, construction, retail and many many more. )

 Some short term suggestions:

 - Create small working units to minimize their number of overall contacts.
 For example: A factory may keep a group of people on the same shift for the duration of the pandemic wave.